 Now, having in mind what’s in for the customer, design your product or service to address their requirements effectively beyond what they’d expect.

 For instance, one of the challenges bloggers would have with hosting is a complicated user interface.
 They’d want a modern and functional dashboard that lets them access each feature with a few clicks.

 Top hosting companies like GoDaddy, Bluehost, and Cloudways have custom hosting interfaces offering unique experiences because it matters to customers.
 The price they set for the packages comes with experience in mind.

 If the customer is time-starved, make the interaction fast and easy.
 If bored, make its use exciting and engaging.
 If uncertain, sell hope.
 Even a price-sensitive customer will overlook the cost (if reasonable) to get that experience.

-If customers don’t think or know that they are getting value for their money from using your product, you cannot convince them, let alone maintaining them.
+If customers don’t think or know they’ll get value for their money from using your product, you cannot convince them, let alone maintain them.